steebchen/flutter/README.md

 This action provides `flutter` for Github Actions.

+## NOTE – THIS PACKAGE IS ARCHIVED

+Please use https://github.com/subosito/flutter-action instead, which is actively maintained and has more features.

 ## Usage examples

 This example first fetches the dependencies with `flutter pub get` and then